VertebrateResequencing/wr/jobqueue/testdata/README.md

 `+all+` aggregate and asserts that the completed RepGroup remains visible with the correct completed count/bar.
 It is wired into `make browser-test`.

+## Removed jobs refresh

+`removed-jobs-refresh/` contains a browser regression fixture for the "removed jobs reappear after refresh" bug (a regression from the absolute-state status broadcast rework).
+Repro: many jobs are added to a RepGroup (`echo`), some complete, then the rest are removed with `wr remove -a` while still pending/ready.
+The LIVE view correctly shows `echo` as part green (complete) + part red (deleted).
+The BUG was that refreshing the page (a fresh websocket connection) made `echo` reappear, even though it now has only terminal members (complete + deleted, no live job): a freshly loaded page must show nothing for a complete-only / deleted-only RepGroup.

+The fix is server-side: the seed a freshly-connected (or refreshed) client receives must include a RepGroup only if it has at least one live job, send its live states plus complete, and never send deleted; complete-only / deleted-only RepGroups are omitted (`jobqueue/statusstate.go` `liveSeedLocked`).
+The frontend renders whatever RepGroups the server sends, so `screenshot.mjs` models the server seed in JS (`computeSeed`) and drives the real `websocket-handler.js` against it.
+Phase 1 keeps a page open while `echo` completes then is removed and asserts the red `(deleted)` bar shows live (the 260625-6 live-retain / transient-red guarantee).
+Phase 2 opens a brand-new page (a refresh) whose fresh-connect seed is computed from the post-removal state and asserts the `echo` row is absent.

+`WR_FIXTURE_SEED` selects how the fresh-connect seed is computed: `filtered` (default) is the live-only seed the fixed server sends, so `echo` is omitted and the refresh assertion passes; `unfiltered` is the pre-fix server seed (every RepGroup, including deleted), which re-sends `echo`, so the refresh assertion fails and reproduces the bug.
+The live-phase assertions are identical for both.
+It is wired into `make browser-test`.

 ## Local dependency and artifact locations

 `make browser-test` separates persistent dependencies from ephemeral artifacts so